matiaslindgren/bitmatch/README.txt

 Testing:

-make all && ./test.sh ./build/target
+make all && ./test.sh ./build/target bitmatch

 Building with GCC:

 make CC=gcc CXX=g++ all

-Tested only on Apple M1, macOS Big Sur.
+See README.md for more information.